• Skip to primary navigation

 • In this recipe, I substituted the recommended tablespoon of sugar with Stevia.
 It's up to you if you prefer sugar.

-• Fermented sauerkraut is so healthy.
+• Fermented sauerkraut is so nutritious.
 And it's easy to make your own.
 For store bought, I recommend Bubbies Of San Francisco Sauerkraut.
 It has live cultures, and no sugar, vinegar or preservatives.
 Just great taste.

 • I had delicious apples on hand when I made this recipe.
 Any tart apple like Granny Smith, Honeycrisp, or Macintosh would stand up well to the flavor of the sauerkraut.